Canada Caregiver Program 2024: A Pathway to Permanent Residency in Canada

 1. Labour Market Impact Assessment (LMIA): Your employer must obtain a positive or neutral LMIA from Employment and Social Development Canada (ESDC) to hire you as a temporary foreign worker.

-2. Work Permit: Once your employer receives the LMIA, you can apply for a work permit to continue working in Canada as a caregiver.
+2. Work Permit: Once your employer receives the LMIA, you can apply for a work permit to continue working as a caregiver in Toronto .

 3. Work Restrictions: As a temporary foreign worker, you are restricted to working only for the employer specified on your work permit.